amerberg/ps_ml_exercise/README.md

 export USER_SIMILARITY_DB_URL=[db_url]
 python run.py
 ```
 Then, for instance, one can request http://127.0.0.1:5000/user/1.
-The API can also be deployed on a production server, e.g. gunicorn.
+Like any Flask app, the API can also be deployed on a production server, e.g. gunicorn.

 # Requirements
 This repository has been tested using python 3.6 with the following packages: